HarshdeepGupta/diabe-ai-buddy/README.md

 ## Key Features

 ### 1. Voice Interaction
-With voice input and output capabilities, DiaVoice Buddy allows users to **talk naturally** to the chatbot — no typing necessary.
+With voice input and output capabilities, DiaVoice allows users to **talk naturally** to the chatbot — no typing necessary.
 Whether you're cooking, exercising, or simply prefer speaking, you can:
 - **Ask questions aloud**
 - **Hear answers read back clearly**
 - **Have a multi-turn conversation** to dive deeper into topics (is this available) ??